We all want to be influential.

 What I’m talking about is intentional and incredibly active.
 By encouraging others to speak about themselves, you can naturally make them gravitate towards you, regardless of the context.

-5. Give Something Before You Ask For Anything
+5. How to Persuade Someone: Give Something Before You Ask For Anything

 You’re probably familiar with the concept of reciprocity.